-What started as a modest family home, distinguished in its non-Victorian simplicity, grew into a legendary studio that honed the Prairie Style and launched the careers of multiple architects.
+What started as a modest family home, distinguished in its non-Victorian simplicity, grew into the legendary studio that honed the Prairie Style and launched the careers of multiple architects.
 The house features several signature Frank Lloyd Wright touches, such as a compressed entryway leading to a larger living space oriented around a hearth and an exquisitely Sullivanesque barrel-vaulted children’s playroom.
 A narrow corridor connects the residence to the studio, which was added later.
 Inside the studio, rotated octagonal forms create unique meeting and work spaces, including an innovative light-filled drafting room with a balcony that is suspended from the ceiling.
-The house was once subdivided into apartments, but it has since been restored to its 1909 state—the last year Wright was in residence.
+The building was once subdivided into apartments, but it has since been restored to its 1909 state—the last year Wright was in residence.